 - a serious food allergy

-If you have a persistent increase or decrease in the levels of any of these types of white blood cells, your doctor will likely order more tests, such as a bone marrow biopsy, to determine the underlying cause.
-Once the cause of your abnormal results has been identified, you doctor will discuss management options with you.
+If you have a persistent increase or decrease in the levels of any of the listed types of white blood cells, your doctor will likely order more tests, such as a bone marrow biopsy, to determine the underlying cause.
+After your doctor identifies the cause of your abnormal results, they will discuss management options with you.